bbfrederick/rapidtide/docs/introduction.rst

 -----------------------------
 I've now switched over to using python 3 as my daily driver, so I know that everything works there.
-However, I know that a lot of people can't or won't switch from python 2x, so I make every effort to write code that works in both, and I test in both.
-I don't expect to switch over to any python 3 only constructions anytime soon.
-As of the latest version, rapidtide2 does finally seem to run a little faster in python 3 than 2 if that matters to you.
+However, I know that a lot of people can't or won't switch from python 2x, so I've made every effort to write code that works in both, and I have been testing in both.

+That said, the writing is on the wall, and since I depend on a number of packages that have dropped or are dropping 2.x support, I'm going with the flow and sunsetting 2.x support.
+The next release will be the last to support 2.x.

 What’s included in this package?
 --------------------------------